 Wes would look to the metaphysical in an attempt to resuscitate his career, inevitably turning to his most dependable creation for inspiration.
 Largely out of Craven’s hands, Krueger had been transformed from one of horror’s most terrifying creations into a walking parody.
 Part of this was out of necessity for a flailing genre that had become decidedly old hat, while the Hollywood merchandise machine found a caricature Freddy to be infinitely more marketable.
-If Craven’s most successful creation was ever to be revived, something radical was required.
+If Craven’s most successful creation was ever to be revived something radical was required.

 That something came in the form of 1994‘s Wes Craven’s New Nightmare.
 Filmed two years prior to Scream, this quasi-sequel was a blueprint for its eventual successor, a flawed but ambitious effort which saw Freddy cross over into reality and stalk members of the original cast.
-A bleak and somewhat subdued affair, ‘New Nightmare’ was never going to win over the mainstream, but the seeds of his self-reflexive concept had been planted.
+A bleak and somewhat subdued affair, ‘New Nightmare’ was never going to win over the mainstream, but the seeds of his self-reflexive concept had been sown.
 All Craven needed was a fun way to make it bloom.

 It was with this in mind that Scream came to fruition, a movie that not only appealed to a new generation of horror fans, but which delighted fans of old with its cute genre nods and acerbic sense of irony.
 With Scream, Craven thrust a bright and colourful microscope upon himself and the entire genre, laying waste to scholastic pretensions with a traditional stalk-and-slash which is at once educated and accessible.